HRSAndrabi/diataxis/README.md

 A Claude Code plugin that surveys your project's documentation, identifies every gap, and writes new documents one at a time — with your approval at every stage.

+## What is Diataxis?

+[Diataxis](https://diataxis.fr) is a framework for classifying documentation by purpose, and using that classification to identify gaps and plan improvements.
+This plugin implements the Diataxis framework as a structured process for improving your project's documentation.

+This plugin is designed to be used iteratively.
+It surveys your project, produces a plan for what documentation is missing, and waits for your approval before writing anything.
+You can choose to have it write documents inline in this session, or dispatch subagents to write them one at a time while you review the output.

+Features:

+- Comprehensive survey of your project's documentation
+- Structured gap analysis and improvement plan based on the Diataxis framework
+- Writing new documents one at a time, with your approval at every stage

 ## Installation

 ```bash